reimagined/hacker-news-resolve/README.md

 ### GraphQL

-The Hacker News application displays a list of stories without extra information for each one.
+The **Hacker News** application displays a list of stories without extra information on each one.
 For this, support the GraphQL with GraphQL resolvers that works with read model collections.

 Add the `./common/read-models/gqlSchema.js` file.
-Describe the `Story` type and a query to request a list of stories - the `stories` query.
+Describe the `Story` type and a query used to request a list of stories - the `stories` query.

 ```js
 // ./common/read-models/graphql/schema.js